ZoranPandovski/al-go-rithms/math/fibonacci/README.md

 The Fibonacci numbers occur in the sums of "shallow" diagonals in Pascal's triangle:
 ![](https://upload.wikimedia.org/wikipedia/commons/b/bf/PascalTriangleFibanacci.svg)

-The fibbonacci can be represent by such spiral
+The fibbonacci can be represent by such spiral:

 ![](./fibbonaci.gif)